 - Providing free and compulsory education to all

-Less than 1 in 5 countries legally guarantee 12 years of free and compulsory education.
+- Only 99 countries legally guarantee at least 12 years of free education.

 - Eliminating inequalities and disparities in education